Luxsan-I/bookstore-lab/README.md

 ### 3. Defensive Copying Importance

-**Defensive copying:**
-The defensive copy prevents modifying internal private properties of an objects, maintaining the encapsulation.
+**The defensive copy prevents modifying internal private properties of an objects, maintaining the encapsulation.**